yufengliu15/rename-files/README.md

 # Rename Files
-Given a directory, rename all files that contain a certain string and replaces said string into a given string.
+Given a directory, rename all files that contain a certain string and replaces said string with a given string.
 Useful for mass renaming.

 ## Objectives:
 - Learn how to alter files and maneuver throughout directories using Python.